aszepieniec/stark-brainfuck/docs/engine.md

 The entire RAM is initialized to zero.
 At the start of the computation, `mp` is set to zero as well.
 In cycle 1, the memory cell at location 0 (because `mp`=0) is set to 5.
 In cycle 2, the memory pointer is set to 1, and the memory value register assumes the value of the RAM at this location, which happens to be zero.
 In cycle 3, the memory point is set back to 0, and the memory value register assumes the value of the RAM at this location, which now turns out to be 5 because it was set to this value in cycle 1.

 The two problems we wish to address are these:
- 1. The initial value of all memory cells is zero, but these memory cells can be accessed in the middle of an execution trace.
+ 1. The initial value of all memory cells is zero, but these zero-valued memory cells can be accessed in the middle of an execution trace.
 In this trace, there is nothing 'initial' about the initial value of memory cells and in particular there is no boundary constraint that can be enforced at a fixed location.
  2. When the memory pointer register `mp` is reset to a previous value, the memory value register `mv` changes.
 Its new value now must be consistent with the value it had the last time the memory pointer pointed to it.
 This constraint pertains to two rows, but the problem is that these two rows are generally not consecutive and not even spaced apart by a static amount.
 Transition constraints can only apply to *consecutive* pairs of rows.

 Notice how both of these issues can be solved through traditional transition constraints if only the table's rows were sorted not by clock cycle but by memory pointer first and then clock cycle.
 In that case we would have this table: